 Instead of using command line options to customize the fixer, you can save the

-which lets you configure the rules, the files and directories that
+Symfony\CS\ConfigInterface, which lets you configure the fixers, the level, the files,

 You may also use a blacklist for the Fixers instead of the above shown whitelist approach.